-Yummy desert recipes with wee quail eggs from Kelly Bohling.
+Yummy dessert recipes with wee quail eggs from Kelly Bohling.
 [All photos by author.]

 When I started raising quail, I quickly found myself inundated with eggs during the warm months.
 My fridge was filled with bowls overflowing with quail eggs, and I was quickly running out of variations to spin on omelets and quiches.
 I needed to find new ways to use up my glut of quail eggs.
 That’s when I started using them as a substitute in recipes I already knew and trusted, in place of chicken eggs.
 Many of those recipes were for desserts or other baked items.
 I discovered that quail eggs are surprisingly well-suited for dessert recipes, as they lend a wonderfully rich and buttery quality to the flavor.